Skip to Main Content

 Sort Lists of Resources

-As students tend to use the first resources listed, it is generally preferable to list them in order of importance rather than alphabetically.
+As students tend to use the first resources listed, it can be helpful to list them in order of importance rather than alphabetically.

 Think about other ways to arrange the sources.
-For example: in order by importance or value, as you see it; from broad to narrow in subject scope; by date coverage; etc.
+For example: from broad to narrow in subject scope; by date coverage; etc.

-It is also desirable to keep lists of resources short – maybe to the top five key resources featured prominently.
-One may also consider breaking long lists of resources into different boxes based on similar content type.
+It is also best to keep lists of resources short – maybe highlight the top three to five key resources.
+You may also want to break up long lists of resources into different boxes, grouping similar ones together in smaller chunks.

 Less is More!